-Consultation - Draft Regulations
+Consultation - Amendment Regulations

-The Draft Regulations:
+The Amendment Regulations:

 - Amend the Financial Markets Conduct Regulations 2014 and, primarily, prohibit financial institutions and intermediaries from offering or giving a "relevant person" (such as an employee or agent) a "prohibited incentive"

-- Set out that an incentive is prohibited if the entitlement to the incentive, or the nature/value of the incentive is calculated by reference to a target that relates to the volume or value of services provided
+- Set out that an incentive is prohibited if the entitlement to the incentive, or the nature/value of the incentive is calculated by a direct reference to a target that relates to the volume or value of services provided

 - Provide examples of prohibited incentives and non-prohibited incentives.